Bertolt Brecht: Cold War and final years in East Germany (1945–1956)

-In the years of the Cold War and "Red Scare", Brecht was blacklisted by movie studio bosses and interrogated by the House Un-American Activities Committee.
-Along with about 41 other Hollywood writers, directors, actors and producers, he was subpoenaed to appear before the HUAC in September 1947.
-Although he was one of 19 witnesses who declared that they would refuse to appear, Brecht eventually decided to testify.
-He later explained that he had followed the advice of attorneys and had not wanted to delay a planned trip to Europe.
-On 30 October 1947 Brecht testified that he had never been a member of the Communist Party.
+At the onset of the Cold War and "Second Red Scare" in the U.S., Brecht was blacklisted by movie studio bosses and investigated by the House Un-American Activities Committee (HUAC).
+Along with more than 40 other Hollywood writers, directors, actors and producers, he was subpoenaed in September 1947 by the HUAC.
+Although he was one of the 19 "unfriendly" witnesses who had declared ahead of time they would not cooperate with the House investigation, Brecht eventually decided to go before the committee and answer questions.
+He later explained he was following the advice of attorneys and did not want to delay his planned trip to Europe.

+On 30 October 1947, Brecht testified to the HUAC that he had never been a member of the Communist Party.
 He made wry jokes throughout the proceedings, punctuating his inability to speak English well with continuous references to the translators present, who transformed his German statements into English ones unintelligible to himself.
-HUAC vice-chairman Karl Mundt thanked Brecht for his co-operation.
-The remaining witnesses, the so-called Hollywood Ten, refused to testify and were cited for contempt.
-Brecht's decision to appear before the committee led to criticism, including accusations of betrayal.
-The day after his testimony, on 31 October, Brecht returned to Europe.
+HUAC vice-chairman Karl Mundt thanked Brecht for his cooperation.
+The remaining unfriendly witnesses who appeared before the HUAC at that time, the so-called Hollywood Ten, declined on First Amendment grounds to answer about their Communist Party affiliations and were cited for contempt.
+Brecht's decision to be a "cooperative" witness—albeit in an evasive way and providing no useful information—led to criticism of him, including accusations of betrayal.
+The day after his testimony, Brecht fled to Europe and never returned to the U.S.

-He lived in Zurich in Switzerland for a year.
-In February 1948 in Chur, Brecht staged an adaptation of Sophocles' Antigone, based on a translation by Hölderlin.
-It was published under the title Antigonemodell 1948, accompanied by an essay on the importance of creating a "non-Aristotelian" form of theatre.
+He lived in Zurich, Switzerland, for a year.
+In February 1948 in the Swiss town of Chur, Brecht staged an adaptation of Sophocles' Antigone, based on a translation by Hölderlin.
+The play was published under the title Antigonemodell 1948, accompanied by an essay on the importance of creating a "non-Aristotelian" form of theatre.